Lab-LVM/adaptable_AI_robot_environment/openset_object_detection/README.md

 run `app.py` and access the guided web page. <br/>
 If you want to match your settings with our development environment, refer the `requirements.txt`. <br/>

-### 1. Real-time object tracking
+### 1. Real-time Open world object detection

-- If you want to use real-time object tracking by webcam, press `Start Webcam`.
+- If you want to use real-time Open world object detection by webcam, press `Start Webcam`.

 ### 2. Make YAML with new label